ppi-ag/deep-sampler/README.md

 The stubs, that are defined by the `SamplerFixture`, are now active for the time the method runs.

 ## Persistent Samples
-For the sake of understandability, the tested compound in this example is fairly simple, however DeepSampler was especially designed for complex compound tests with quite a lot of stubs which also might return extensive Samples.
+For the sake of understandability, the tested compound in this example is fairly simple.
+However, DeepSampler was especially designed for complex compound tests with quite a lot of stubs which also might return extensive Samples.
 In these cases we would not want to have big sets of test data (Samples) in JUnit Test classes, we would rather separate test data from test logic.
 And